 Have you ever wondered how brands like Apple, Starbucks, and Netflix manage to achieve worldwide recognition and success?
 The secret lies in their global strategy.

 When approaching a software development company with a project in mind, it’s good to provide a document listing all the requirements.
 Development teams use it to prepare a rough estimation of the project and, once it’s launched, an in-depth needs analysis.

 One of the documents you need to include is a functional specification.

 Read this article to find out why you need a functional specification document, what it is, who is it for, and how to write one that guarantees the success of your project.

 A functional specification works like a blueprint that helps the development team to understand how an application will function.
 It describes the user experience step by step.

+Having a functional specification document supports developers in organizing and executing all stages of the product development cycle.
 A functional specification basically tells developers what features they need to build and why.
 It also helps all the stakeholders involved in the process to work through their often diverging opinions by focusing on a set of goals.

 Why write a functional specification?

 It’s easier to design a product using words than code.
 It takes a few minutes to come up with some alternatives to revise and improve a design that is written down.
 The same may take weeks when it comes to coding an iterative design.

 A functional specification ensures that developers are working on the right functionalities from day one and greatly reduces the risk of project failure.